wahni/reviews-to-slack/README.md

  - `appIcon`: Set to override the app icon fetched from the reviews provider.
  - `appLink`: Set to override the app link fetched from the reviews provider.

+## FAQ

+### Why don't I receive any App Store reviews, or why are they coming in bursts?

+Apple is caching their reviews feed quite heavily; you can check if there's actually a new review available by going to `https://itunes.apple.com/{region}/rss/customerreviews/id={appId}/sortBy=mostRecent/xml`.
+It may take several hours between updates to the feed.
+If you see a new review in the feed and it's not delivered to Slack in a timely manner, please [file an issue](https://github.com/wahni/reviews-to-slack/issues).

 ## License
 [MIT](LICENSE)